-The Ideal Gas Law (1) predicts that when a body of gas is heated, it will expand.
+The Ideal Gas Law predicts that when a body of gas is heated, it will expand.
 With that expansion, its mass will remain the same, but its volume will increase and its density will decrease making it lighter.
 Another body of gas with the same mass, but a lower temperature can have a much higher density.

-In the Ideal Gas Law, P is the gas pressure, V is the volume of gas, T is the absolute temperature of the gas, and n is the number of moles of gas.
-The universal gas constant R has a value of $0.0821 \, \text{L} \cdot \text{atm/mol} \cdot \text{K}$ (NYU Tandon, 2023).
+In the law (1), P is the gas pressure, V is the volume of gas, T is its absolute temperature, and n is the number of moles of gas.
+The universal gas constant, R, is $0.0821 \, \text{L} \cdot \text{atm/mol} \cdot \text{K}$ (NYU Tandon, 2024).